Coal: Baseload Generation

 The baseload on an electric grid is the minimum level of demand on an electrical grid over a period of time, essentially the amount of electricity used by consumers every day.
 When describing baseload generation, the industry generally refers to power plants capable of delivering power 24 hours a day, seven days a week.
 In North Dakota that power is provided by seven generating stations that burn lignite coal.
 The Garrison Dam also provides a minimum level of baseload generation, as do nuclear power plants in Minnesota and other locations in the Midwest.

 Historically, most or all of baseload demand was met with baseload power plants, but with increasing levels of intermittent renewables like wind and solar, maintaining stability on the electric grid has become more challenging.
 The addition of more intermittent sources has caused concern about the reliability of the grid during periods of peak power demand on hot summer days or brutally cold winter nights.
-Nowhere has this risk been more obvious than California, which experienced rolling blackouts in the summer of 2020 in the midst of scorching hot weather and numerous wildfires.
-Several factors contributed to the power shortage, including heavy demand, unplanned outages at some natural gas power plants and limited options for importing power from neighboring states, but the predominant reason was the state’s over-reliance on solar and wind generation.
+Nowhere has this risk been more obvious than California, which experienced rolling blackouts in the summer of 2020 in the midst of scorching hot weather and numerous wildfires, and in Texas, which experienced wide scale blackouts after ice storms associated with a bitter Arctic cold wave shut down much of the state's wind generation in February of this year.
+Several factors contributed to the power shortages, including heavy demand, unplanned outages at some natural gas power plants and limited options for importing power from neighboring states, but the predominant reason was the states' over-reliance on solar and wind generation.

 Similar concerns are being raised in North Dakota as more and more wind generation is constructed in the state.
 Because wind power is “free” once plants are constructed, operators can bid their electricity into regional power markets at very low prices, even negative at times thanks to federal tax subsidies provided to wind power companies.
 The result is that wind generation is always at the front of the line when power is dispatched by regional transmission organizations, meaning coal-fired plants are not able to operate at maximum efficiency because the power they produce is not always needed.
 This scenario has created financial difficulty for plant owners because they are not able to sell as much power, and must reduce profit margins in order to compete with the subsidized renewable generation.